starkware-libs/starknet-staking/docs/spec.md

 4. [CONTRACT\_IS\_PAUSED](#contract_is_paused)
 #### pre-condition <!-- omit from toc -->
 1. Pool member exist and requested to unstake.
-2. Enough time have passed from the delegation pool exit intent call.
+2. Enough time has passed from the delegation pool exit intent call.
 #### access control <!-- omit from toc -->
 Any address can execute.
 #### logic <!-- omit from toc -->